rosealexander/subreddit-scraper-compose/README.md

-REDDIT_USER_AGENT       Reddit User Agent      - REQUIRED (check subreddit-scraper README for more information) PSQL_USER               PostgreSQL username    - REQUIRED PSQL_PASSWORD           PostgreSQL password    - REQUIRED KWARGS                  The following OPTIONAL arguments can be passed using the `KWARGS` environment variable.
+REDDIT_USER_AGENT       Reddit User Agent      - REQUIRED (check subreddit-scraper README for more information) PSQL_USER               PostgreSQL username    - REQUIRED PSQL_PASSWORD           PostgreSQL password    - REQUIRED KWARGS                  The following OPTIONAL arguments can be passed with the `KWARGS` environment variable.
                         --subreddit               The subreddits to observe, multiples allowed, defaults to r/all.
                         --disable-submissions     Disables submission collection.
                         --disable-comments        Disables comment collection.